The Demon World is the sequel to the wonderful, adorable and adventurous The Smoke Thieves by Sally Green.

 Nathan is such a wonderful character.
 He goes through some absolutely terrible things, but he always has hope and never gives up.
 Nathan receives help from a series of characters, notably the black witch Gabriel who has lost his powers due to an accident.

-Find out more about the Half Bad World and the author Sally Green here: Penguin authors Sally Green
+Find out more about the Half Bad world and the author here: Sally Green